 Drop cloths are a pretty hot item in the home decor world.
 From the first tutorial that used them to make curtains, they are now a go-to source for inexpensive, durable, and beautiful fabric.
 Of course, since they tend to come in that rather bland beige color, the question is can the fabric be bleached?
-And how do we bleach drop cloths successfully?
+And how can we bleach drop cloths successfully?

 Please note that this post contains affiliate links which allow me to earn a small commission when a purchase is made.
 Read more here.

 Yep.
-This is pretty darn important.
+This is important.
 When I first bleached drop cloths I was SO disappointed.
 I let them soak overnight (twice!) and basically nothing happened.
 You can see my sad photo below.
 Is it lighter?
 Is it not?
 Who can say?

 It took me purchasing a few more drop cloths to realize that I was buying drop cloths that were 50/50 cotton/polyester.
 Well, as anyone who has ever tried to dye polyester fabric knows…it doesn’t work.
 And this of course holds true of attempting to bleach polyester as well.
 Go figure.